-- Take the shorter AMI Assistants Certificate course in Montessori – this is recognised around the world as the training for Montessori classroom assistants.
-Courses are run in different formats including weekends but take around 8-10 days.
+- Take the shorter AMI Assistants Certificate course in Montessori usually offered online – this is recognised around the world as the training for Montessori classroom assistants.
+Courses are run in a variety of different formats – for example three evenings a week for six weeks.

 To be counted in the ratio of qualified staff to children at UK early years settings:

 - Gain the Early Years Educator (EYE) qualification – you can study for this as part of our Foundation Degree and AMI Diploma 3-6 course.